CAVEMaN-SeniorDesign/RealSense_API/README.md

 ## Installing dependencies

-1. Make the install_dependencies script available to run:
+1. Make the `install_dependencies` script available to run:

     `chmod +x ./tools/install_dependencies.sh`

 2. Install the dependencies.
+Type `y` to all the prompts.
 This might take a while:

     `./tools/install_dependencies.sh`